graylan0/ModeZion/README.md

 ## Installation

-1.Download and Install Automatic1111 webui

-Installation on Windows 10/11 with NVidia-GPUs using release package Download `sd.webui.zip` from `v1.0.0-pre here` https://github.com/AUTOMATIC1111/stable-diffusion-webui/releases/tag/v1.0.0-pre and extract it's contents.
+` Installation on Windows 10/11 with NVidia-GPUs using release package` 1.Download and Install Automatic1111  `sd.webui.zip` from `v1.0.0-pre here` https://github.com/AUTOMATIC1111/stable-diffusion-webui/releases/tag/v1.0.0-pre and extract the zip file.

-Run `update.bat`.
+2. Run `update.bat`.

-Run `run.bat`.
+4. Run `run.bat`.

-2. Download each part then extract the GUI/Model Folder with 7zip `llama-stable-gui.exe`
+6. Download each part of the model/gui 7zip then extract the GUI/Model Folder with 7zip

-3. Open the Model/GUI folder that was extracted.
+7. Open the Model/GUI folder that was extracted.

-4. Run `llama-stable-gui.exe`
+8. Run `llama-stable-gui.exe`